benbalter/Infinite-Scroll/readme.txt

 Features:

+*   Fully embraces progressive enhancement: RSS readers and js-off folks will be happy.
 *   Fully customizable by text, css, and images.
 *   Works on 80% of wordpress themes, with little or no configuration.
 *   Hackable source code to modify the behavior.